 Day 3: SOFIA – Rila monastery – SOFIA

 After breakfast, take a full day private guided tour to Rila Monastery.
 Tour the largest monastery in the Balkans.
-With its unrivalled architecture and murals, you’ll understand why this marvel is included in the List of World Cultural Heritage.
+With its unrivaled architecture and murals, you’ll understand why this marvel is included in the List of World Cultural Heritage.
+Rila monastery is a starting point for short hikes, the shortest one (1, 5 hrs.) is to St. John of Rila cave.
+Beech forests in the region are amazing.
+Take your time and enjoy both Nature and culture.
 Following lunch in a local restaurant, drive back to Sofia, where tour ends.

 Day 4: SOFIA - PLOVDIV